DRSY/MoTIS/README.md

 # A Mobile Text-to-Image Search Powered by AI
 A minimal demo demonstrating semantic multimodal text-to-image search using pretrained vision-language models.
 Semantic search represents each sample(text and image) as a vector in a shared semantic embedding space.
 The relevance score can then be measured as similarity(cosine similarity or distance) between vectors.

+# News!
+1. Transplanted [Annoy](https://github.com/spotify/annoy) Approximate Nearest Neighbor search in this project.
+2. Experiment of distilling CLIP ViT-32/B(350+MB) into a much smaller one(40MB+) is on going.

 # Features
 1. text-to-image retrieval using semantic similarity search.
 2. support different vector indexing strategies(linear scan and KMeans are now implemented).